bpbpublications/Kubernetes-for-Jobseekers/README.md

-# k8s-for-job-seekers
+# Kubernetes for Jobseekers
-Code for Kubernetes For Job Seekers book
+Code for Kubernetes for Jobseekers book